 - ALA E-book Media & Communications Toolkit; Materials that help librarians take action in their communities and inform the public about e-book lending practices.

 - Taking the Fear Out of Library Budget Presentations: Tools, examples and perspectives to make library budget presentations easier and compelling.

 - “Empowering Voices"program" Provides tools and training to help libraries assess their strengths, recruit community supporters, and tell the story of the transformative power of libraries.

-- I Love Libraries and @ your library campaign ® websites: Increase public awareness about the value of libraries to our communities.
+- I Love Libraries® website to increase public awareness about the value of libraries to our communities.
 These resources target library users, readers, and those who may be motivated to take action in their communities.

 - ALA Divisions: Each with a type-of-library or type-of-library-function specialization publish journals, books, newsletters, and other materials; provide continuing education in a variety of venues and formats; offer awards and scholarships; sponsor institutes and conferences; and maintain networks of affiliates, chapters, and other collaborative relationships.

 ALA offers a broad range of valuable insight and information on important issues, including: